Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Experiments

 \section{Experiments}

-In this section, we present experiments evaluating the proposed methods, HD-PAPM and AL-PAPM.
+In this section, we present experiments evaluating the proposed methods, HD-PAPM, AL-PAPM, and P2P-PAPM.
 We first present a detailed experimental setup including datasets, network architecture, and evaluate metrics.
 Then, we compare the proposed methods with recent state-of-the-art approaches.
-Finally, we conduct ablation studies and compare the proposed PAPM concept with the Gaussian density map method.
+Finally, we conduct ablation studies to verify the effectiveness of the proposed PAPM.